rollerozxa/voxelmanip-wiki/index.md

 <br><em>What colour would you want the bikeshed to be painted today?</em>
 </div>

-The Voxelmanip Wiki is deprecated in favour of the new [Luanti Developer Wiki](https://dev.luanti.org) (name subject to change).
+The Voxelmanip Wiki is deprecated in favour of the new [Luanti Documentation](https://docs.luanti.org) site.
 All content on the Voxelmanip Wiki has already been moved over and migrated pages will now redirect to their new places.